moinakg/pcompress/README.md

                 In pipe mode Global Deduplication always uses a segmented similarity based index.
 It allows efficient network transfer of large data.

+       -B <0..5>
+                Specify an average Dedupe block size.
+0 - 2K, 1 - 4K, 2 - 8K ...
+5 - 64K.
+                Default deduplication block size is 4KB for Global Deduplication and 2KB otherwise.
+       -B 0
+                This uses blocks as small as 2KB for deduplication.
+This option can be used for datasets of a few GBs to a few hundred TBs in size depending on available RAM.

+       -L       Enable LZP pre-compression.
+This improves compression ratio of all algorithms with some extra CPU and very low RAM overhead.
+Using delta encoding in conjunction with this may not always be beneficial.
+                However Adaptive Delta Encoding is beneficial along with this.

+       -P       Enable Adaptive Delta Encoding.
+It can improve compresion ratio further for data containing tables of numerical values especially if those are in an arithmetic series.
+In this implementation basic Delta Encoding is combined with Run-Length encoding and Matrix transpose NOTE -   Both -L and -P can be used together to give maximum benefit on most datasets.

+       -x       Perform Dispack Encoding.
+This is useful to translate x86 call and jmp relative offsets to absolute values which compress better.
+The given chunk is split into 32KB blocks and some heuristics are used per block to identify whether it represents x86 instruction stream or not.
+This works only when archiving.

+       -j       Enable PackJPG processing for Jpeg files.
+This works only when archiving.

+       -M       Display memory allocator statistics.
+       -C       Display compression statistics.

 Environment Variables
 =====================